MicrosoftDocs/azure-devops-docs/docs/test/load-test/get-started-simple-cloud-load-test.md

 * You will need a [Visual Studio Enterprise subscription](https://visualstudio.microsoft.com/products/visual-studio-enterprise-vs)
   (monthly, annual, or MSDN) to run URL-based load tests.

-* Create your VSTS subscription if you don't have one already.
+* Create your Azure DevOps subscription if you don't have one already.

 <a name="runtests"></a>
 ## Run a URL-based load test

-1. Sign into VSTS.
+1. Sign into Azure DevOps.

 1. Go to the **Test** hub, open the **Load test** tab, and choose **URL based test** from the **+ New** menu.